Aviator badge

 An aviator badge is an insignia used in most of the world's militaries to designate those who have received training and qualification in military aviation.
-Also known as a Pilot's Badge, or Pilot Wings, the Aviator Badge was first conceived to recognize the training that military aviators receive, as well as provide a means to outwardly differentiate between military pilots and the “foot soldiers” of the regular ground forces.
+Also known as a pilot's badge, or pilot wings, the aviator badge was first conceived to recognize the training that military aviators receive, as well as provide a means to outwardly differentiate between military pilots and the “foot soldiers” of the regular ground forces.

+Austria-Hungary

+Austro-Hungarian Aviation Troops started wearing gilded silver and enameled badges in 1913.
+The badges style changed after the death of Franz Joseph I of Austria.
+In 1917 a new badge was created.

 Belgium

 The current aviator badge of the Belgian Air Force depicting the Leo Belgicus and surmounted the Royal Crown of Belgium.